Diversity, Equity and Inclusion

 Thank you to our community for taking the time to inspire, encourage, and hold us accountable, with compassion and grace.

-If you would like to support our BIPOC/LGBTQ+ Scholarship fund, here are a few ways to do so.
+If you would like to support our BIPOC/LGBTQ+ Scholarship fund, here is how to do so.